mezmer420/dashi/README.md

 ## dashi can and does:

-- Discriminate between human users and bots
+- Differentiate between human users and bots
 - Uniquely react to certain "dialects" (phrases)
 - Provide embeds for dialect information
 - Selectively grant certain users access to commands